 Firefox provides a straightforward user experience, and takes steps to protect users’ privacy by blocking known trackers.
 This approach, while not as strong as Tor Browser’s anti-fingerprinting measures, is significantly better than nothing.
 And over time, privacy-enhancing features from Tor Browser are making their way into standard Firefox.

-Recently, Firefox started rolling out a new security feature called DNS-over-HTTPS.
-Much like a phone book lists a person’s name and phone number, we depend on a routing system called DNS, which is responsible for translating domain names (e.g., https://freedom.press) to server IP addresses (e.g., 22.214.171.124).
-DNS connections have traditionally been unencrypted, allowing your Internet service provider to snoop on the websites you visit.
+Firefox uses a feature called DNS-over-HTTPS to protect the records of your visits to websites.
+Much like a phone book lists a person’s name and phone number, we depend on a routing system called DNS, which is responsible for translating domain names (e.g., https://freedom.press) to server IP addresses (e.g., 18.104.22.168).
+DNS connections have traditionally been unencrypted, allowing your Internet service (e.g., Comcast) provider to snoop on the websites you visit.
 DNS-over-HTTPS secures these requests by encrypting them with the commonly used HTTPS protocol.
 Taking it a step further, Mozilla requires all DNS-over-HTTPS providers contractually agree to delete any user data after 24 hours and not sell or distribute that data, on top of other restrictions.

 Firefox features “containers,” which allow you to fully separate different profiles and accounts.
 If you wanted to log into a website with two different accounts, you could have a container for each account.
-The containers are fully isolated from each other, so if you visited your bank’s website in one container, and did some shopping in another, none of the tracking information like cookies would be shared between the two.
+The containers are fully isolated from each other, so if you visited your bank’s website in one container, and did some shopping in another, no local data (e.g., browsing history, cookies) would be shared between the two.

 Firefox also provides an end-to-end encrypted sync feature, that allows sharing bookmarks and history across multiple devices, including between your desktop and phone— without giving that data up to Mozilla or third parties.

-In terms of security, Firefox continues to improve its implementation of sandboxing across all platforms and is experimenting with new strategies to make browsing the web safer.
+In terms of security, Firefox continues to see major improvements in its sandboxing implementation across all platforms and is experimenting with new strategies to make browsing the web safer.
+Recently it has deployed Site Isolation, which makes it harder for malicious websites and trackers to access data from other websites you visit.
+This feature has been available in Chrome since 2018, and it seems Firefox is closing the gap.

 Platforms: Windows, Mac, Linux, Android, iOS